pvizeli/esphome/HTTP_REQUEST_FIX_README.md

 - `read()` returns -1 (connection closed/error)
 - `read()` returns 0 (no more data available)

+## **IMPORTANT: Configuration Requirement**

+⚠️ **The fix only applies when using `capture_response: true`** in your http_request actions!

+The infinite loop occurs in the response reading code, which is only active when you capture the response.
+If you're not currently using `capture_response: true`, you need to add it to benefit from this fix.

 ## How to Use as External Component

 ### Option 1: Using the Fixed Component Only